alx3dev/executable-ruby/README.md

 If you install gem from ruby-gems, you can run:

 `gem install executable-ruby`
-`exer --setup`
+`exer --getgo`

 # How to use

-Golang is bundled together with gem, so you can just run it with:
+Golang is bundled together with gem, and will be removed on uninstall.
+All you need is to run:

 `bin/exer`